VetoProjects/VetoLC/README.md

 At the time being, most issues are in integrating the interpreters/compilers.
 We are working on making the AudioPython interpreter more stable.
 QML is up next.

-A few bugs are in memory allocation/cleanup routines, but they should be fixed pretty soon;
-we are valgrind fans, after all.

 If you want a interpreter/compiler that's not on the list, feel free to contact us.
 We will brief you on how to best approach that and integrate your code as good as possible.